HanaOctavia/Book-Recommendations/README.md

 |	374157065	|Flu: The Story of ...	| Gina Bari Kolata	|1999		            |Farrar Straus Giroux      |
 |	393045218	|The Mummies of Urumchi|E. J. W. Barber	  |1999		            |W. W. Norton &amp; Company |

-Tabel 2.
-Data variabel books
+Table 2.
+Books variable data

-Untuk total buku yang ada berjumlah, seperti pada gambar dibawah ini
+The total number of books available is as shown in the figure below

 ![Screenshot (463)](https://user-images.githubusercontent.com/86582130/192175319-d3f12775-ef5d-4e26-9753-fbf31ea3e720.png)

-Gambar 1. jumlah buku
+Figure 1. number of books

-Gambar 1 menunjukan data buku-buku yang kita miliki berjumlah 271360
+Figure 1 shows the data of the books we have totaling 271360

 **Exploratory Variabel user**

-Berdasarkan tabel 3, menunjukan bahwa bahwah variabel user memiliki 3 variabel yaitu
+Based on table 3, it shows that the user variable has 3 variables namely
-- UserID : berisi user ID
+- UserID : contains user ID
-- location : berisi lokasi user
+- location : contains the user's location
-- age : umur user
+- age : the age of the user

 |UserID	 |    Location	                      |    Age|
 | ------|------------------------------------|-----|